Shuaibfarooq09/Projects/README.md

 # Projects
-This is my first Project for a friend!!
+This is my first Project for a friend I want to help !!
 <br>
 Author- Shuaib Farooq